elenabarry/emojional/README.md

 ## Mapping to Emotions and Key Words

-Our resulting emoji embeddings can successfully predict the correct emoji for types of emotions, humour and keywords:
+Our resulting emoji embeddings are successful at predicting different emoji usage:

 ### Plutchicks Wheel of Emotion
 ![Screenshot 2021-05-30 at 15 55 08](https://user-images.githubusercontent.com/53048127/120110051-046bdc00-c164-11eb-984c-ce45643e8159.png)